Everything You Need to Know About Puppy and Adult Dog Vaccinations

 Above and at right, you see our Golden Retriever puppy sitting with our adult Chow-mix dog.
 This should only be the case after the puppy has completed its round of shots (vaccinations).
 Nia, our five year old Chow mix, was fully vaccinated and healthy when we brought Kal (our Golden Retriever pup) home.
 But, he only got to come home after completing his vaccine schedule and after fully weaning from his mother.
 A well adjusted healthy puppy, becomes a great adult dog!

-Puppy Vaccines are Different from Boosters!
+Puppy Vaccines Are Different From Boosters!

-What Do I Need to Know About Puppy Shots
+What Do I Need to Know About Puppy Shots?

 The first milk a mother dog produces, colostrum, contains antibodies that when drank keep the puppy protected from diseases until their own immune system has a chance to develop enough to manage the task on its own.
 The bad news is that these same antibodies tend to interfere with a vaccine's ability to wake-up the puppy's own immune system.
 Because of this tit-for-tat situation, your veterinarian needs to give your puppy vaccines every three or four weeks starting when the little fuzz-ball is around six to eight weeks old, and continue on a vaccine schedule until the puppy is about sixteen weeks old.

-Should I Get My Puppy Rabies Shots
+Should I Get My Puppy Rabies Shots?

 Rabies is one vaccine that has to be administered a little differently; the initial vaccine isn't given until a puppy is twelve weeks old.
 The importance of completing the vaccine and booster series for your puppy is critical.
 When adopting or getting a puppy, make sure you get (in writing) which vaccines and when they had been given to the pup.
 This will help to give your vet the information to keep your puppy on its vaccine schedule without interruptions.

-Test Your Dog Knowledge Here
+Test Your Dog Knowledge Hereview quiz statistics

 Vaccinations for Adult Dogs